 WHAT IS THE PROCESS?

-If you have completed a financial plan that includes investment recommendations, and you want to continue to receive regular investment recommendations on your portfolio, you can opt to enter into an agreement with Quabbin Advisors for that purpose.
+If you have completed a financial plan that includes investment recommendations, and you want to continue to receive regular investment recommendations on your portfolio, you can opt to enter into an agreement with Quabbin Advisors for the Portfolio Review service.
+This service provides you with quarterly reports for your portfolio and includes an annual update to your financial plan.

 For this type of engagement, we would likely start with the target asset allocation we agreed to in your financial plan.
 This allocation should reflect your particular goals, resources, investing knowledge, timeframe, risk tolerance and risk capacity.